QuintenVedder/Cpp-Tetris/README.md

 all you need to do is copy pasta the makefile variables in a makfile.variable file and change the variables if needed and run make cbr.

 i used linux for compiling so you might need to change some commands here and there if your using windows or macOs.

-there is a documentation branch with minimal documentation